-If you would like to come see me in person, I am in room 1105A of Warren Weaver Hall.
-My official office hours are Mondays and Wednesdays from 4pm to 5pm.
-Feel free to send me email (below) or see if I'm around at other times.
+My name is Andreas Klöckner.
+I am an assistant professor in the scientific computing group within the Computer Science Department at the University of Illinois at Urbana-Champaign.
+If you would like to come see me in person, I am in room 4318 of the Thomas M. Siebel Center for Computer Science.
+My office hours are (TBD).
+Feel free to send me email (below) or see if I’m around at other times.

-Prior to being at Courant, I spent a really enjoyable five years getting my PhD at the Division of Applied Mathematics at Brown University.
+Prior to being at UIUC, I was at the Courant Institute of Mathematical Sciences at NYU working with Leslie Greengard on various problems in computational electromagnetics and integral equation methods for solving PDEs.
+Earlier still, I spent a really enjoyable five years getting my PhD at the Division of Applied Mathematics at Brown University.
 I worked with Jan Hesthaven on a variety of issues involving linear and nonlinear hyperbolic PDEs and discontinuous Galerkin finite element method.
 If that sounds as interesting to you as it does to me, feel free to take a look at my work.

 Need to contact me?
 Email me at firstname.lastname@example.org.